We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 Vmax VX2 Pro GT23.9 MPH (38.5 KMH)

-It's a notable step up from the KQi3 Max and Ninebot Max G2.
-The Vmax VX2 Pro edges it out, but it's close.
+The Navee ST3 Pro takes the crown for top speed, with the VMax VX2 Pro and 300X close behind.
+It's a notable step up from the Max G2.
 This is plenty of speed for commuting and even enough to give you a kick of adrenalin if you ride recreationally.

 Acceleration Test